Reactongraph/react-relay-setup/README.md

 * Add relay-compiler devDependency

-* [app.js] : Created inside js folder to Render code using ReactDOM.render method
+* app.js : Created inside js folder to Render code using ReactDOM.render method

-* [webpack.config.js] : state the rules for our babel-loader and give entry point
+* webpack.config.js : state the rules for our babel-loader and give entry point

-* [.babelrc] : provide the options for babel-loader
+* .babelrc : provide the options for babel-loader

-* Made [data] folder with these files
+* Made data folder with these files

-    [database.js] : Contain all methods thats return or update data on action
+    database.js : Contain all methods thats return or update data on action

-    [mutation.js] : Contain all graphql-relay mutations
+    mutation.js : Contain all graphql-relay mutations

-    [queries.js] : Contain all graphql-relay queries
+    queries.js : Contain all graphql-relay queries

-    [schema.graphql]: Contain all mutation and query types
+    schema.graphql: Contain all mutation and query types

-    [schema.js] : Export schema by binding all queries provide by [queries.js] file and mutation provided by [mutations.js] file
+    schema.js : Export schema by binding all queries provide by queries.js file and mutation provided by mutations.js file

-* Set up express server by building server.js file and defining listening port, provide  GraphQL Schema in it by importing [schema.js] file from data folder
+* Set up express server by building server.js file and defining listening port, provide  GraphQL Schema in it by importing schema.js file from data folder

 * Set up relay environment in relayEnvironment.js file